Kerem Bulut: Early career

-Born in Sydney to parents of Turkish descent, Bulut was signed to the youth team of Sydney FC from NSWIS in 2008 for the 2008–09 A-League National Youth League scoring his first goal in a 2–1 win against Adelaide United on 11 October 2008.
+Bulut was signed to the youth team of Sydney FC from NSWIS in 2008 for the 2008–09 A-League National Youth League scoring his first goal in a 2–1 win against Adelaide United on 11 October 2008.
 Bulut would only score three goals in the season before spending 2009 with the AIS.
 Bulut returned to Sydney for the 2009–10 A-League National Youth League season.
 He was immediately picked up as one of the brightest and most talented players in Australia, and it was rumored early on that he would either be signed by Sydney FC to the first-team, but was also linked with clubs in Spain and Turkey.
 He scored 13 goals in 27 appearances for the Youth Team, but Sydney failed to reach the finals.
 He immediately went on trial with several clubs in Europe, including FK Mladá Boleslav after recommendations from Sydney FC senior manager Vítězslav Lavička.